sahilvirdi01/Manim/README.md

 # Manim Codes

 This repository contains my practice scripts created using [Manim](https://www.manim.community/), a mathematical animation engine.
-Each script demonstrates a specific mathematical or animation concept, along with generated outputs in GIF formats
+Each script demonstrates a specific mathematical or animation concept, along with generated outputs in GIF or Videoformats

 ---